 The University of California, Davis has a Code of Academic Conduct administered by the Office of Judicial Affairs (OJJSA).
 This exists to support high standards of behavior and to ensure fair evaluation of student learning.
 You are responsible for knowing and abiding by these standards.
 To protect intellectual property rights, course content and materials are for educational use and may be used solely for the purposes of individual or group study with other students enrolled in the class this quarter.
-They may not be reproduced or shared in any way (including electronically or posting in any web environment) with those not in the class this quarter, except with explicit written permission of instructor.
+They may not be reproduced or shared in any way (including electronically or posting in any web environment) with those not in the class this quarter; except with explicit written permission of instructor.
 This includes but is not limited to assignments and visual materials such as slides and handouts.
 Students who violate this policy will be reported to OSSJA.
-To protect individual personal privacy, any video recordings of class for this quarter.
+To protect individual personal privacy, any video recordings of class discussion are meant to be used for educational purposes, for the students enrolled in the class for this quarter.
 Students may not take recordings of peers' images and/or voice, as it is in direct violation of FERPA, a federal privacy law.